Here are informal video clips to demonstrate using our tension tool on a Porsche 944 Turbo.

 Make it easier to use - less setup time, minimize errors, no worksheets, no math, no on-engine adapters or attaching hardware.

-Make it so that the user performs a short set-up, clips the tool onto the belt and adjusts the tension while looking at the gauge - no more adjust, then check; adjust, then check... that is needed with the P9201.
+Make it so that the user performs a short set-up, clips the tool onto the belt and adjusts the tension while looking at the gauge - no more adjust, then check; adjust, then check... that is needed with other tension tools.

 Use off-the-shelf parts and get the price as low as possible.